Vitamix Pro 750 Review

 |DImensions||17.5" x 9.4" x 7.7"||11" x 8" x 17"||10.05" x 8.50" x 17.55"||16.5" x 9.8" x 7.5"||14.7" x 6.5 " x 8.7"|

 Our Analysis and Test Results

-The Vitamix Pro 750 matched the performance of both the Cuisinart Hurricane Pro and the Vitamix A2500 Ascent Series with all three blenders trying for the top spot overall.
+The Vitamix Pro 750 nearly matched the performance of both the Cuisinart Hurricane Pro and the Vitamix A2500 Ascent Series with all three blenders earning top scores.
 The Pro 750 did exceed the performance of the Vitamix 5200, proving superior when it came to crushing ice, pureeing food, and being more convenient to operate.

 To find out which blender truly ruled them all, we bought the latest and greatest models on the market and judged them side-by-side to find the best.
 We split our testing process into five different rating metric, each weighted based on its significance.
 These metrics are Smoothies, Ice, Convenience, Pureeing, and Grinding, with the results of the Vitamix Pro 750 outlined in the sections below.